 • Students currently enrolled in GIS courses or those using GIS software for coursework in other departments are welcome to use the lab during open-lab hours, or the back room computers while classes are in session.

 301 Kleinpell Fine Arts

-The GIS Lab is currently open on a limited basis to students enrolled in GEOG 351 and/or GEOG 360 for fall semester.
+The GIS Lab is currently open on a limited basis to students enrolled in GIS courses for spring semester.
 These students are welcome to sign up for one of the 7 stations available during specified time slots.
-Please contact Department Associate, Katie Possehl for more information.